How Much Life Insurance Do You Need?

 You may have heard this story about how to figure out how much life insurance you need to buy in order to protect your loved ones.
 Just take your salary and multiply it a certain number of times.

 How many times you have to multiply your salary depends on who you talk to or which website you visit.
 Some sources suggest purchasing enough life insurance to cover five, eight, or 10 times your annual income is all you need to properly provide for your family.
 While others offer up calculations that are as high as 20 times your annual income.

 These figures are arrived at via all sorts of different methods and for all kinds of different reasons.
 But one thing is obvious about all of them: they’re little more than inadequate guesstimates of how much will be needed to provide for your family and loved ones.

 What’s a better method for coming up with how much life insurance you have to buy to take care of anyone you may leave behind?

 The most straightforward answer to this question involves sitting down with a qualified insurance professional and hashing out all of the pertinent details in person.

 If that’s not an option for you use of one of the many online life insurance calculators to determine just how much coverage you should buy so that you can sleep at night.

-Jim Kinmartin, CPCU, of Torrance, California-based ISU Insurance Services, supports the second suggestion, saying, “anyone can go online and find a variety of calculations that will give one an idea of how much insurance is right for them”—although he reminds that the figures that result from those calculations are sure to vary “by the individual's personal needs and views.”
+Jim Kinmartin, CPCU, of Torrance, California-based ISU Insurance Services, supports the second suggestion.
+He says that, “anyone can go online and find a variety of calculations that will give one an idea of how much insurance is right for them."
+But he reminds that the figures that result from those calculations are sure to vary “by the individual's personal needs and views.”